-

 Spot alligators while canoeing down the Bayou River.

-Walking/Bird watching in the Bayou Sauvage National Wildlife Refuge.
+Walking/bird watching in the Bayou Sauvage National Wildlife Refuge.

 Enjoy live jazz on Bourbon Street